soapbox-pub/rebased/README.md

 You can make users moderators.
 They will then be able to delete any post.

 Run `mix set_moderator username [true|false]` to make user a moderator or not.

+## Troubleshooting

+### No incoming federation

+Check that you correctly forward the "host" header to backend.
+It is needed to validate signatures.